onomondo/onomondo-eim/README.md

 facility.
 However, on a virgin eUICC the `associationToken` will be 1, which is also the default onomondo-eim will use.
 (see also GSMA SGP.32, section 3.5.2.1)

-* `eimConfigurationData`: This data format has the same contents as `addInitialEimRequest`, but withut the envelope.
+* `eimConfigurationData`: This data format has the same contents as `addInitialEimRequest`, but withut an envelope.
 This format is suitable to be used for adding the eIM to the eUICC remotely via an eCO. (see also GSMA SGP.32, section 3.5.1.1)

-Example: URL that returns eIM information
+Example: URL that returns the eIM information
 ```
 http://127.0.0.1:8080/
 ```